-Again, the name here derives mostly from people’s perception about what it is.
+Again, the name here derives mainly from people’s perception of it.

 A computer can have more than one circuit board for several different functions.
-However, there can be only one main board to hold all the components together and facilitate communication between them.
+However, only one main board can hold all the components together and facilitate communication.
 Hence, the name motherboard sounds quite fitting here.

 2. Because it’s the Mother of Other Components

-A motherboard can extend its capability by adding or plugging additional circuit boards to it.
+A motherboard can extend its capability by adding or plugging additional circuit boards.

-Not surprisingly enough, these additional circuit boards are curiously, and quite appropriately, named “daughterboards”.
+Not surprisingly enough, these other circuit boards are curiously, and quite appropriately, named “daughterboards.”

-We may not refer to the VGA cards, network card or the storage as daughterboards in common terminology these days, but the term daughterboard defines the technical idea behind them.
+In everyday terminology, we may not refer to cards, VGA cards, network cards, or storage as daughterboards, but the term daughterboard defines their technical idea.

-So, in essence, the motherboard, being the mother to the attached components, allows them access to its resources and use its channels to convey their data.
+So, in essence, the motherboard, being the mother to the attached components, allow them access to its resources and uses its channels to convey their data.

 Point to note, daughterboards can have daughterboards of their own.
 For instance, a motherboard can be attached with an NVMe SSD Expansion Card (daughterboard), which can then be used to add an SSD Drive onto (Grand-Daughterboard?).